Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 - The Golden Knights have won 73.3% of their games when favored on the moneyline this season (11-4).

-- Dallas is 2-3 when it is underdogs of +105 or longer on the moneyline.
+- Dallas has won two of its five games when it is the underdog by +100 or longer on the moneyline.

 Golden Knights Player Props